TheBigBookMan/grad-dip/Human Interaction/Interaction with Indirect Devices.md

 		- quantifiwes amount ofg movement in a display object (cursor) for a given amount of movement in a control
 		- if a mouse is moved 3cm and cursor also moves 3cm then the C:D gain is 1, if cursor moves 6cm
 		- non linear gains, the term transfer function is used
+- **Types of Relationships**-
+	- **Learned**-
+		- you learn the amount of interaction with an element will produce X amount of changes
+		- example- turning a nob to the right will increase sound
+	- **Natural**-
+		- natural understanding of an elements movements will produce X amount of changes
+		- example- pushing a slider up will turn the volume up

 ## Latency
 - (lag) is the delay between an input action and the corresponding response on a display